alexhe/gautomator/README.md

-# flue
+# gautomator
-A distributed agentless configuration and management tool written in go
+A distributed agentless configuration and management tool written in go base on graph

 This is my first project in Go.

-What **flue** should be someday:
+What **gautomator** should be someday:
 - a duct for binaries and configuration for deploying an infrastructure and/or a distributed application.
 - a distributed configuration and management software.

-*flue* aim to replicate and spread itself like a *flu*.
+*gautomator* aim to replicate and spread itself like a *flu*.

 # Why go ?

 - a compiled go project is a single binary, which make is good for an heterogenous infrastructure.
-You just copy the *flue* and it does not need anything else to run (no python dependency, no perl, no ruby, no whatever lib...)
+You just copy the *gautomator* and it does not need anything else to run (no python dependency, no perl, no ruby, no whatever lib...)
 - **Concurency** of course !
 - It looks fast
 - Not too difficult to learn (I will tell you that in a few weeks)